 Beach House Burgers

 Fort Fisher has a way of running longer than planned.
-The historic site, the beach, and a slow walk back to the car add up, and by the time the group is moving again, the goal is food somewhere that accepts sandy feet and does not require anyone to make a decision more complicated than what burger to order.
+The historic site, the beach, and a slow walk back to the car add up, and by the time the group is moving again, the goal is food somewhere that accepts sandy feet and doesn’t require anyone to make a decision more complicated than what burger to order.
 Beach House Burgers, at 118 N Fort Fisher Blvd and less than a block from the oceanfront, is the answer to that version of the afternoon.

 For families with young kids, this is also the lower-friction call when Big Daddy’s feels like a more formal commitment than the afternoon has energy for.
 If the question is whether to stay in Kure or push toward Wrightsville Beach instead, the trade-off is mostly distance and venue density.
 Kure is quieter and the list is shorter.
 For a wider range of kid-friendly options within a shorter drive from Wilmington proper, the family lunch picks near Wrightsville Beach cover that differently.